moodle-tui/moot/README.md

 You will be presented with [lf](https://github.com/gokcehan/lf) like interface, where the middle column is the current column you are navigating in.

-### Keybindings and actions
+### Commands
-These are keybindings and actions, that moot interface currently supports.
+These are commands, that moot interface currently supports.
 More comming soon.
 - To move around, us the arrow keys or vim equivalents (`h`, `j`, `k`, `l`).
 - To quit, press `q`.
 - To download a file, hover it and press `s`.
-You will get a succes message in bottom left, when download is completed.
+- To upload files, hover desired module and press `u`.
+(Only assignments currently supported)

 ## Installing
 Currently we don't provide any prebuilt binaries, so one has to build for himself and put the final executable in [path](https://en.wikipedia.org/wiki/PATH_(variable))